iamtheyammer/pie-whack-a-mole/software.md

 <img src="website-images/mechanical/sprint_1-2.gif" style="width:auto;height:450px;padding:5px;max-width:100%">
 </div>

-In the final sprint we implemented final feature like a game countdown and a "Game Started!" and "Game Over!" banner.
-There were also quite a few expected bug fixes like score not resetting to zero and websocket time out issues.
-These were discovered during play testing and after a multiple hours of debugging the game was running smoother than the CSS animations.
-We also added some quality of life features like resetting the leaderboard when a correct password is entered after a "/" in the player name input.
+In the final sprint we implemented final features like a game countdown and a "Game Started!"/"Game Over!" banners.
+There were also quite a few expected bug fixes like the score not resetting to zero and websocket timeout issues.
+These were discovered during play testing, and after a multiple hours of debugging, the game was running smoother than the CSS animations (well, on the low-power Pi).
+We also added some quality-of-life features like resetting the leaderboard when a correct password is entered after a "/" in the player name input.
 The final result was a beautiful website which added onto our amazing electrical and mechanical systems stitching everything together into an a fully functional arcade game.